 "We are serious philosophers, but we might not be entirely serious that people should be doing this," said Anders Sandberg, one of the authors and an ethicist at Oxford University in the United Kingdom.
 "What we are arguing is we should be taking a look at this, at the very least."
 [Save the Planet?
 10 Bizarre Solutions]

-In their article, they put forward a series of suggestions, intended as examples of the sorts of human engineering measures that people could voluntarily adopt.
+Their suggestions In their article, they put forward a series of suggestions, intended as examples of the sorts of human engineering measures that people could voluntarily adopt.
 These include:

 -Induce intolerance to red meat (think lactose intolerance), since livestock farming accounts for a significant portion of greenhouse gas emissions.